Qkrisi/python-patcher/README.md

 -[Forbiddenfruit](https://pypi.org/project/forbiddenfruit/) (Only needed if you patch methods of built-in *classes* (like str, int, etc.))

+## Injection

+To inject the patches into a builded program, use the [pyrasite](pip install pyrasite) library

 ## Usage

 Use the `Patch` decorator on a class with the following arguments to patch a method: